Kadhal Oviyam: Production

-Newcomer Kannan was chosen to portray the lead role, and Kadhal Oviyam was the only film he ever acted in, barring a brief appearance in Meendum Oru Kaathal Kathai.
+Newcomer Sunil Kirpalani was chosen to portray the lead role, and Kadhal Oviyam was the only film he ever acted in at the time, barring a brief appearance in Meendum Oru Kaathal Kathai (1985).
+Bharathiraja's assistant Manohar spotted Kirpalani at a book store at Egmore.
+He was rechristened after his favorite therukoothu performer Kannappa Thambiran, which Bharathiraja shortened to Kannan.
 The dialogues were written by Manivannan.
+The Bharatanatyam dance sequence involving Radha was shot at Thanjavur temple.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 The song "Amma Azhage" is often misidentified as being set to the Carnatic raga Revati, but actually has "shades" of Malahari.
 "Velli Chalangaigal" is set to Chandrakauns raga, "Naadham En" is set to Abheri, "Nathiyil Aadum" is set to Kalyani, "Poovil Vandu" is set to Mohanam, and "Sangeetha Jaathi" is set to Revati and Simhendramadhyamam.

 Release and reception

 Kadhal Oviyam was released on 30 April 1982.
 S. Shivakumar in his review for Mid-Day in 1982 gave the film a negative review, calling it the "biggest disappointment of the year" and criticised the plot as an unsuccessful amalgamation of Siri Siri Muvva (1976) and Sankarabharanam (1980).
 He was also critical of the film's photography as it "fails to capture the beauty of Tanjore temple" and Ilaiyaraaja's music was "not in form"; however he praised the performances of the lead actors who "portray their roles with maturity and pose".
+Thiraignani of Kalki praised the acting of the lead actors, Manivannan's dialogues and Ilaiyaraaja's music and concluded this film is also an Isaiyabharanam (jewel of music) like Sankarabharanam.